-Whether you are moving outside the US to start a new job overseas, getting a pay raise as a US citizen working abroad for a foreign company, or working in a foreign country and receiving foreign sourced self-employment income, you may be wondering if you are going to owe any extra US income or self-employment taxes during the current calendar year.
+Whether you are moving outside the US to start a new job overseas, getting a pay raise as a US citizen working abroad for a foreign company, or working in a foreign country and receiving foreign sourced self-employment income, you may be wondering if you are going to owe any extra US income or self-employment taxes during the current calendar year, or if you’ll need to make estimated tax payments as an expat.

 In some cases, you will be able to exclude your foreign earned income under the Foreign Earned Income Exclusion, be able to claim a Foreign Tax Credit, or avoid double taxation of self-employment taxes under a Totalization Agreement.
 These exclusions may allow your US tax liability on foreign-sourced income to be eliminated or offset, and you would owe no US income or self-employment taxes when the April filing deadline occurs.

-However, if you do not qualify for the above-listed exclusions, you may be subject to paying US taxes on your foreign sourced income.
-Depending how much is owed when taxes are due in April, you may have an underpayment penalty.
-Below, we’ve answered common questions about how to estimate payments on taxes for expats.
+However, if you do not qualify for the above-listed exclusions, you may be subject to paying US taxes on your foreign sourced income, and it’s better to know in advance so that you are able to plan accordingly.
+Depending on how much is owed when taxes are due in April, you may have an underpayment penalty.
+Below, we’ve answered common questions about how to estimate payments on taxes for expats, so that you can be sure to remain in compliance while you are living or working abroad.

 How Do I Avoid the Underpayment Penalty?

-This question is difficult to answer with certainty because an estimate is just that: an estimate.
-You are expected to know what to pay the IRS for the current tax year without knowing the full amount of your taxable income for the current tax year.
-Adding to the burden is that the IRS may assess an underestimated tax penalty if you do not pay enough US income taxes in a timely manner either through withholding or making estimated tax payments for the current tax year.
+This question is difficult to answer with certainty because an estimate is just that: an estimate, so you can’t plan down to the exact cent.
+In fact, you are expected to know what to pay the IRS for the current tax year without knowing the full amount of your taxable income for the current tax year.
+Adding to the burden is that the IRS may assess an underestimated tax penalty if you do not pay enough US income taxes in a timely manner, either through withholding or making estimated tax payments for the current tax year.
 (Please refer to IRS Publication 505 – Tax Withholding and Estimated Tax for a detailed discussion about both the underpayment penalty and any exceptions to this penalty.)

 Sound impossible?
-Don’t worry; it’s not.
-The IRS has provided some guidelines on how much and when estimated tax payments need to be made.
+Don’t worry, because it’s not.
+Additionally, the IRS has provided some guidelines on how much and when estimated tax payments need to be made to ensure that you stay on track with your payments.
 You will need to be proactive in determining whether or not you will have to make estimated tax payments for the current tax year.
-Generally, the IRS requires you to make quarterly estimated tax payments for the current calendar tax year if both of the following apply:
+Generally, the IRS requires you to make quarterly estimated tax payments for the current calendar tax year if both of the following apply to your specific situation:

 - You expect federal withholding and refundable credits to be less than the smaller of: